mcrowe/roleable/README.md

     $ bundle

-Run the generator to create the `Role` and `UserRole` models and migrations:
+Run the generator to create the `Role` and `SubjectRole` models and migrations:

     $ rails g roleable:install

 And then run the migrations:

     $ rake db:migrate

 (This will create the `roles` and `user_roles` tables, together with the appropriate database indices.)

 ## Setup

 Include `Roleable::Subject` into your user (subject) model, e.g.:

 ```ruby